Friday, February 17, 2017

 Only way to go is up!

-Well, a few weeks with treatment and my chest pains are less frequent.
-That is good, yet I am still tired and get winded walking up the stairs!
+After a few weeks of treatment, my chest pains are less frequent.
+That is good, but I am still tired and winded walking up the stairs!

 I struggle with getting older and heavier.
 I understand exercise reduces stress and weight, yet I am tired most days to the point I do not want to work out.
-I try yet I fail.
-The best way to get a workout in is riding a bike as my means of commuting.
-I have extreme pain in my left ankle often and walking any distance hurts.
+I try, yet I fail.
+The best way to get a workout is by riding a bike as my means of commuting.
+I have extreme pain in my left ankle often, and walking any distance hurts.
 I do not get similar pain from the bike.
-I like to ride a bicycle, but it is harder each year, especially when we get those headwinds and the ride is 18 miles one way with an overall climb of about 550 feet.
+I like to ride a bicycle, but it is more challenging each year, especially when we get those headwinds.
+The ride is 18 miles one way with an overall climb of about 550 feet.

 Now that the Old Cedar Bridge is open, my ride to work should be just under 13 miles one way, five miles less one way.
 However, it also has an extra 200 feet of climb (about 750 feet total).
-It may not seem like much, but when you are fat and in the ’50s, it seems like riding over the Rockies (Like I really know what that takes!).
+It may not seem like much, but when you are fat, and in the ’50s, it seems like riding over the Rockies (I know what that takes!).
 Even with my 5-year-old Bionx PL250, it was a hard ride to work that left me exhausted and the battery totally spent!

 So I took the plunge.
 I purchased a Surly Long Haul Trucker and had it upgraded with the 2017 Bionx D500 DV.
-The D500 actually produces twice the power and range with a 48 V battery and almost four times the nominal torque.
+The D500 produces twice the power and range with a 48 V battery and almost four times the nominal torque.
 What destroyed me was the PL250 was only a 24-volt battery with the Torque (Nom./Max.) of 7.0/25.0 Nm.
-The system did add 16.1 pounds onto the bike.
-I needed half the battery and occasionally over heated the motor getting my fat bottom up the big hill.
-The most pressing hill is 0.4 miles and has 175 feet of climb, a continuous 7 to 8 percent slope.
+The system added 16.1 pounds to the bike.
+I needed half the battery and occasionally overheated the motor, getting my fat bottom up the big hill.
+The most pressing hill is 0.4 miles and climbs 175 feet, a continuous slope of 7 to 8 percent.

-The D500 DV has Torque (Nom./Max.) of 25.0/50.0 Nm, which has four times the nominal torque and twice the max torque.
-Although it adds three more pounds to the bike and the Long Haul Trucker is about the same weight of the Cannondale Quick 5.
-It should make the hill much less taxing?
+The D500 DV has a Torque (Nom./Max.) of 25.0/50.0 Nm, four times the nominal and twice the max torque.
+Although it adds three more pounds to the bike, the Long Haul Trucker is about the same weight as the Cannondale Quick 5.
+Should it make the hill much less taxing?

 OLD VS NEW SPECS